Hacking on Hy¶

 There are two situations in which a PR is allowed to be merged:

-- When the PR is at least two weeks old and no member of the Hy core team has expressed disapproval of the PR in its current state.
+When the PR is at least three days old and no member of the Hy core team has expressed disapproval of the PR in its current state.
 (Exception: a PR to create a new release is not eligible to be merged under this criterion, only the first one.)

 Contributor Code of Conduct¶